AnthonyJS/crazy-cards/README.md

 # Crazy Cards demo app

-## Play around with Crazy Cards app
+## Link to the Crazy Cards app

-You can have a go using Crazy Cards on the following link: https://crazy-cards.now.sh/
+The Crazy Cards site is deployed for you to use on the following link: https://crazy-cards.now.sh/

 ## Steps to get Crazy Cards running locally

 ### NPM

-- To download all of the required dependencies from NPM:
+- To download all of the required dependencies using NPM:
   `npm install`

 - To run the application locally: